Wallaceburg

 Wallaceburg (2021 population 10,323) is an unincorporated community in the municipality of Chatham-Kent in Southern (Southwestern) Ontario, Canada.
 Originally a small settlement, it was recognized for its significant contribution to the lumber and boat building industries and strategic location along the banks of the scenic Sydenham River.
 In more recent years (1895–1999) the town was known for its glass-making industry.
 For that reason, Wallaceburg is locally known as the "glass town of Canada".

-Wallaceburg is the home of WAMBO (Wallaceburg Antique Motor and Boat Outing), an annual antique car, boat, bus, and fire truck show that began in 1988.
+Wallaceburg is the home of Wallaceburg Antique Motor and Boat Outing (WAMBO), an annual antique car, boat, bus, and fire truck show that began in 1988.

 History

 The town was founded in the early 19th century and named after Scotland's national hero, Sir William Wallace.
 It was incorporated as a village in 1875 and then as a town in 1896.
 In 1998, it was amalgamated into the new municipality of Chatham–Kent.